karuppiah7890/blog/content/posts/dead-code-is-dead.md

 - We have less things to read and understand, less complexity in our lives.
-  Every piece of code your team writes, all the people in the team are going to read it at some point and will try to understand it for various reasons - to simlpy understand the system they are building, to modify the code or reuse it, to fix a possible bug that they are still debugging.
+  Every piece of code your team writes, all the people in the team are going to read it at some point and will try to understand it for various reasons - to simply understand the system they are building, to modify the code or reuse it, to fix a possible bug that they are still debugging.
 Now, this is all good when the code is needed.
 But if it's just unnecessary code that no one needs or uses, then why would someone spend their time reading it,